jaysonh/ofxQuantum2/README.md

 Quantum comping is an area of computing first formulated by several computer theorists the early 1980s (1)(2)(3) which uses the effects of quantum mechanics to perform computational tasks.
-While classical computing uses a binary 1/0 bit quantum computing uses a Qubit which holds a superposition of states between 1 and 0.
+While classical computing uses a binary 1/0 bit quantum computing uses a Qubit which holds a superposition of states between 1 and 0 and works within a world that is filled with probabilities rather than solid deterministic type sitatuions.
 This allows a quantum computer to work with bits that hold the probability of the bit being in a state of 1 or 0.
 Another interesting feature of quantum computing is that quantum bits exist in a proability of being in a certain state until the bit is measured.
 This allows for the use of quantum computing to solve problems that are currently too coputationally heavy to solve on a classical computer.

  # usage